 Within Early Years, children are encouraged to explore physical activity through active free-play.
-With the direction of the class teachers, pupils will be introduced to situations where they will be required to develop control and co-ordination alongside gross and fine motor skills.
-The children will then begin to use these skills in game scenarios as the year and their competence and confidence progresses.
+With the direction of the class teachers, pupils will be introduced to situations where they will be required to develop control and co-ordination alongside their gross and fine motor skills.
+The children will then begin to use these skills in basic game scenarios as the year and their competence and confidence progresses.

 PE in Key Stage 1

 Building on the confidence gained in movement in the Early Years, children in Key Stage 1 continue to create a foundation of movements and skills that will underpin lifelong participation in sport.
-Pupils are taught to master their basic fundamental basic movements including running, jumping, throwing and catching.
+Pupils are taught to master their basic fundamental movements including running, jumping, throwing and catching.
 Additionally, children will develop their balance, agility and co-ordination.
 Our children will begin to identify and celebrate their own successes and recognise the changes in their body when exercising throughout their time in Key Stage 1.

 PE in Key Stage 2

 In Key Stage 2, children begin to adapt their physical skills acquired in Years 1 and 2 to a range of sporting situations.
 Pupils begin to use their movement skills in different ways, linking them to create actions and sequences of movement.
 These movements develop to include running at different speeds, jumping, throwing and catching and isolation and developing overall fitness, stamina and strength.
-With a focus on games, children will enjoy communicating, collaborating and competing with others.
+With a focus on games, children will enjoy communicating, collaborating, and competing with others.
 They will begin to celebrate not only their own but the successes of others, evaluating and suggesting ways to improve.